 A June 2013 report from AARP argues for improving the leave policy for working caregivers.
 Keeping Up with the Times: Supporting Family Caregivers with Workplace Leave Policies.
 The report states that one in four retirees reports leaving the workforce earlier than planned to care for an ill spouse or family member and one in five workers ages 45 to 74 expects to take time off for caregiving during the next five years.

 The report recommends a series of approaches to improve options for caregivers:

 - Expand relations covered by the FMLA, which excludes in-laws, grandparents, and aunts and uncles.

 - Promote access to paid-family-leave insurance through states and municipalities to enhance workplace leave policies and optimize worker productivity and retention.

 - Implement family-friendly workplace policies that include things like referrals to supportive community services, caregiver support programs at work and flexible employee schedules.

 COA has resources to help both employers and workers with the challenges:

-Aging & Caring: What Families Need to Know© is a comprehensive resource designed to give families a starting point for caregiving for aging loved ones.
+Aging & Caring: A Guide for Families & Caregivers© is a comprehensive resource designed to give families a starting point for caregiving for aging loved ones.

-Copies of Aging & Caring: Things Families Need to Know© are available for $26.95 each and includes FREE shipping!
+Copies of Aging & Caring: A Guide for Families & Caregivers© are available for $26.95 each and includes FREE shipping!

 The Directory of Services for Seniors© is a listing of services for seniors important to seniors and their families.